encode/django-rest-framework/docs/api-guide/fields.md

 **Signature**: `ReadOnlyField()`

-For example, is `has_expired` was a property on the `Account` model, then the following serializer would automatically generate it as a `ReadOnlyField`:
+For example, if `has_expired` was a property on the `Account` model, then the following serializer would automatically generate it as a `ReadOnlyField`:

     class AccountSerializer(serializers.ModelSerializer):
         class Meta: